How Minyma stays private.

 Identity

 Each device carries long-lived local identity material and publishes the prekey state needed to bootstrap direct messaging.
+Every content message is bound with dual signatures - classical Ed25519 and post-quantum ML-DSA-65 (NIST FIPS 204) - so impersonation is resisted even against a quantum adversary.

 Sessions